avinayak/avinayak.github.io/_posts/2021-02-19-finding-mona-lisa-in-the-game-of-life.md

     mutate = jax.jit(mutate_nj, static_argnums=(0,1,2))

-`mutate_nj` generates the sparse ones tensor we talked about before. it generates this from a random.normal tensor and sets max of every slice to '1' and rest to '0'.
-We use JAX PRNG for generating random, which I'll get to soon.
+`mutate_nj`(nj = non jitted) generates the mutator tensor we talked about before.
+It generates this using `jax.random.normal` and sets max of every slice to `1` and rest to `0`.
+I'll explain the subkey argument soon.

 We jit this function as `mutate`.
 Additionally, we need to mark `b,w,h` arguments as static so that the compiler knows they're constant throughout the execution.